w3f/polkadot-wiki/docs/learn/learn-guides-identity.md

 ---
 id: learn-guides-identity
-title: Identity How-to Guides
+title: Polkadot-JS Guides about Identity
 sidebar_label: Identity
-description: Advanced How-to Guides about Identity - Registrars and Sub-Identity.
+description: Polkadot-JS Guides about Identity.
 keywords: [registrar, identity, sub-identity]
 slug: ../learn-guides-identity
 ---

 This is an advanced guide that is relevant for entities that would like to become registrars or would like to set sub-identities to an existing account with an identity.
-The [learn identity](https://wiki.polkadot.network/docs/learn-identity) page provides information on how to set an identity and have it verified.
+See [this page](./learn-identity.md) to learn about how to set an identity and have it verified.

 ## Registrars